Jarsong/tacec-2018/README.md

-# 2017 TACEC-TANG-OTD Landing Page
+# 2018 TACEC-TANG Landing Page

 ## To set up and contribute